agarwalvipin/open_cfa/docs/LOS/FRA/Reading 29.md

       * *Unrealized Gains/Losses (Changes in Fair Value):* Reported directly on the **Income Statement**.
   * **Available-for-Sale (AFS) Securities:** *Debt securities* not classified as HTM or Trading.
 (Note: Under current U.S. GAAP, equity securities generally cannot be AFS ).
       * *Measurement:* **Fair Value**.
-      * *Unrealized Gains/Losses:* Reported in **Other Comprehensive Income (OCI)** – part of Shareholders' Equity, bypassing the Income Statement until sold -1462].
+      * *Unrealized Gains/Losses:* Reported in **Other Comprehensive Income (OCI)** – part of Shareholders' Equity, bypassing the Income Statement until sold.
   * **Other:** Loans, receivables, unquoted equity are typically at historical or amortized cost.
-Derivatives are usually at Fair Value through Income Statement, 1457].
+Derivatives are usually at Fair Value through Income Statement.

 #### **3.2 IFRS Classifications 🌍**